CivicActions/agile-california/README.md

 [http://agile-ca.civicactions.com/](http://agile-ca.civicactions.com/)

+Watch a screencast of the user experience here:
+[TO BE DONE]

 # CHHS Foster Hub - The CivicActions Submission to CHHS RFI #75001 Agile Development Pre-Qualified (ADPQ)

 ## How We Built the Prototype

 We created a multi-disciplinary team and immediately decided to iterate through [six sprints](https://github.com/CivicActions/agile-california/blob/master/documentation/journal.md) in the SCRUM methodology.
 A Product Owner was assigned as the overall voice of the users.
-We immediately and successfully made a connection with [Foster Club](https://www.fosterclub.com/groups/california), a group that put us in contact with real foster parents and case workers, who generously assisted us each step as we moved from user interviews to wireframes to a demoable prototype to a user-testable prototype.
+We successfully made a connection with [Foster Club](https://www.fosterclub.com/groups/california), a group that put us in contact with real foster parents and case workers, who generously assisted us each step of our iterative developent.

 Using Slack, we maintained a closely cooperative team that could react on a daily and hourly basis as our understanding of user needs evolved through interaction with our actual users with guidance from our Agile Coach.
-We mainatained a disciplined process, having formal demos, retrospectives, and fully prioritized backlog of
+We mainatained a disciplined process, having formal demos, retrospectives, and fully prioritized backlog of user stories.
+We carefully compressed a normal Sprint of two weeks down into two days so that we could iterate powerfully in limited time.

 ## The User-Centered Approach